Instant Connection for Pixel Streaming

 Export your timeline and import it into a new project

-A slow drive can make Resolve freeze so hard it looks like a crash.
+A slow or unreliable drive can make Resolve freeze so hard it looks like a crash.
+Media can live on fast external storage, but I’d be much more careful with the project library itself.

 #5.
 OFX Troubleshooting

-If Resolve crashes before the interface loads, assume it’s a plugin.
+If Resolve crashes before the interface loads, assume it might be a plugin.
+Not always.
+But often enough that I’d test it early.

 How to test it fast